Irish Stout Corned Beef BratwurstBy CraftBeer.com

 - Freeze pork, corned beef and fat until slightly frozen—about 1 hour.
 Drain sauerkraut on paper towel and chop.
-Mix Stout and sauerkraut and spread in large shallow plastic dish; place in freezer.
+Mix Irish stout and sauerkraut and spread in large shallow plastic dish; place in freezer.
 When frozen solid, remove from dish and break or chop into chunks.

 - Fry the brat patty it in a small skillet over medium heat until browned.
 Taste and adjust seasonings if needed.
 Cover bowl and chill for 2-3 hours.

 - Meanwhile, prepare 2 yards of natural casing according to package directions (soak and change water often because they are very salty).
 If you’re making links, rinse the inside of the casing with running water, and slip one end over the sausage stuffing nozzle and run water into the casing through the opening.
 When the casing is saturated, you can slip the entire casing onto the nozzle.